 Even in the 21st century, at least 75,000 women die annually, worldwide of puerperal sepsis, mostly in low-income countries.
 In the UK, sepsis in the puerperium remains an important cause of maternal death.
 The mortality rate related to genital tract sepsis decreased in the UK from 0.63 per 100,000 maternities in 2009-2011 to 0.29 deaths per 100,000 maternities in 2011-2013, although this reduction did not reach statistical significance.
 There was also a reduction in the same period in indirect maternal deaths from sepsis, although this was largely due to reduction in deaths from influenza, due to a low level of influenza circulating in 2012 and 2013.
 See separate Maternal Mortality article for more information.

 Specific causes of puerperal pyrexia may include:

 - 95% caused by Escherichia coli, Proteus spp. and Klebsiella spp.

 - Genital tract infection:

 - Painful inflamed perineum.

-- May be caused by E. coli, other anaerobes, Group A streptococcus, Staphylococcus spp. and Clostridium welchii (rare, but serious).
+- May be caused by E. coli, other anaerobes, Group A streptococcus (GAS) (also known as Streptococcus pyogenes), Staphylococcus spp. and Clostridium welchii (rare, but serious).

 - Nipple trauma and cellulitis.